 Lawsuit Filed Against CA Mega-Church Alleging Defamation & Wrongful Termination

-Pastor Files Suit Against Wealthy Mega-Church Alleging Online Defamation and Wrongful Termination for Whistleblowing on Church Fraud and EmbezzlementLOS ANGELES, CA, UNITED STATES, September 20, 2023/EINPresswire.com/ -- Pastor Dan Burgoyne has filed a lawsuit against Rolling Hills Covenant Church, an evangelical denomination in the wealthy and exclusive Palos Verdes enclave, alleging he was subjected to defamation, wrongful termination, and retaliation, for blowing the whistle on numerous church illegalities, including fraud, embezzlement and serious financial mis- and malfeasance.
+Pastor Files Suit Against Wealthy Mega-Church Alleging Online Defamation and Wrongful Termination for Whistleblowing on Church Fraud and EmbezzlementLOS ANGELES, CALIFORNIA, UNITED STATES, September 21, 2023 /EINPresswire.com/ -- Pastor Dan Burgoyne has filed a lawsuit against Rolling Hills Covenant Church, an evangelical denomination in the wealthy and exclusive Palos Verdes enclave, alleging he was subjected to defamation, wrongful termination, and retaliation, for blowing the whistle on numerous church illegalities, including fraud, embezzlement and serious financial mis- and malfeasance.

 According to the complaint, Pastor Burgoyne was employed by Rolling Hills Covenant Church for a year and a half and was credited as a savior of the church in crisis.
 Under Pastor Burgoyne’s devoted leadership, the church experienced a spiritual resurgence, with substantially increased attendance and donations.

-The complaint alleges that Burgoyne reported grave abnormalities within the church’s operations and finances, such as: (1) knowingly false financial statements; (2) self-dealing and conflicts of interest; (3) the intentional misuse of millions in “restricted funds” in violation of IRS regulations; (4) embezzlement and fraud coverup; (5) the cover up of the sexual abuse of minors; (6) an attempt to sell a Church property to a friend for nearly $5,000,000.00 under market value; and (7) the brushing aside of numerous severe financial, labor and compliance issues.
+The complaint alleges that Burgoyne reported grave abnormalities within the church’s operations and finances, such as: (1) knowingly false financial statements; (2) self-dealing and conflicts of interest; (3) the intentional misuse of millions in “restricted funds” in violation of IRS regulations; (4) embezzlement and fraud coverup; ; (5) an attempt to sell a Church property to a friend for nearly $5,000,000.00 under market value; and (6) the brushing aside of numerous severe financial, labor and compliance issues.

 Instead of addressing these serious issues, Burgoyne alleges that the Elders who make up the Church Board rallied against him, not only to avoid scrutiny and legal liability, but to avoid the exposure of their involvement in activity that violated the law and their duties of loyalty and fiduciary responsibility to the Congregation.
 But this was not their only alleged subterfuge.
 It is alleged that the Elders also conspired to implement a power grab when they modified the Church Constitution without following proper protocol and planned to sever ties with the greater evangelical denomination in order to cement their positions in the Church and rid themselves of a denomination that embraces the empowerment of female leaders and Black Lives Matter and Social Justice - issues they abhorred.